bpbond/Biome-BGC/README.txt

 Please contact us if you have any questions related to the model.
-DÛra HIDY: dori.hidy@gmail.com
+D√≥ra HIDY: dori.hidy@gmail.com
-Zolt·n BARCZA: zoltan.barcza@ttk.elte.hu
+Zolt√°n BARCZA: zoltan.barcza@ttk.elte.hu